roryl/lucee-book/serialization.md

 When Lucee serializes complex objects, notice how it is very similar to Json, but there are differences.
 For exmaple, the query is turned into a function `query()` which when deserialized, will create the query again.
 This is something not possible in Json.

-To deserialize that string about and get the structure back, use the `evaluate()` function:
+To deserialize that string above and get the structure back, use the `evaluate()` function:

 {% gist id="roryl/61c1b10a8fa4c2ba542a",file="deserialize.cfm" %}{% endgist %}